-For more than sixteen years, John M. Jackson represents a wide variety of clients in intellectual property and complex commercial litigation matters in federal and state courts throughout the country, and in the International Trade Commission.
+For more than sixteen years, John M. Jackson has represented a wide variety of clients in intellectual property and complex commercial litigation matters in federal and state courts throughout the country, and in the International Trade Commission.

 Mr. Jackson has served as trial counsel in more than 100 patent infringement lawsuits, including numerous cases in the Tyler, Marshall and Texarkana Divisions of the Eastern District of Texas, and in Delaware.
 Mr. Jackson has tried a major patent infringement case to a jury and has considerable experience with all aspects of the claim construction or Markman process in patent infringement lawsuits.
 Mr. Jackson's patent infringement lawsuits have involved a wide variety of technology including software, internet applications, consumer electronics, oil drilling technology, mechanical devices, chemical compositions and business methods.
 Mr. Jackson also has substantial experience obtaining and resisting temporary restraining orders, preliminary and permanent injunctions.

 Prior to entering private practice, Mr. Jackson clerked for the Honorable Jane J. Boyle, U.S. Magistrate Judge for the U.S. District Court, Northern District of Texas.